Marriage Records: Search Example

 And these are the search results:

-The larger image is the same marriage record that the other researcher had found in the 1990s.
-Here is the full marriage register.
+The larger image on line one in the search results above is the same marriage record that the other researcher had found in the 1990s.
+Here is the image of the marriage register.

-The smaller image is a record of the marriage license.
-Here is the marriage license.
+The smaller image on line two in the search results above is a record of the marriage license.
+Here is the image of the mmarriage license.

 To search online, I did not need to know the county in which they were married as I would have back in the 1990s.
 This is a very fast way to find a marriage record.
 Of course, not all states have digitized their marriage records.
 Nevertheless, you might be lucky enough to be researching marriage records in a state that has.

 If you are not sure that searching for a marriage record is the next best option for your research, consider using the advice feature of this site.
 This will help you pick your next best steps in your research.
-Go to Genealogy Search Advice.
+Go to the Free Search Advisor.